sensel/morph-docs/docs/disassembly.md

 #Morph Disassembly and Reassembly Guide

 This guide explains how the Morph is put together.
-You may want to access the internals of the Morph if you need to remove or replace the battery.
+You may want to access the internals of the Morph if you need to remove the battery.
+The battery is rated at 3.7V, 420mAh.
 If you do disassemble the Morph, this will void your warranty.
 The Morph will function normally without a battery if connected to a USB host.

 Removing the top panel is fairly simple, but you will need a Torx T6, or "star", driver to remove the screws.
 Torx T6 are pretty common in computers, and can be found at most online shops that have tools.

 Tools needed: